 Since the formulation of the BPSM, several scholars have adopted challenge and threat as a framework to better understand the human stress response.
-For example, the Theory of Challenge and Threat States in Athletes (TCTSA; (13) was developed to understand athletes’ responses to a competition and the impact it has on performance outcomes through their cognitions, emotions, and physiological responses.
-Extending the BPSM by introducing three interrelated resource appraisals (i.e., self-efficacy, perceptions of control, and achievement goals), the TCTSA also outlined emotional states relating to challenge and threat by suggesting that positive emotions are typically associated with challenge, and negative emotions typically with a threat state (13).
-A growing body of research has adopted the BPSM and TCTSA frameworks to explore challenge and threat in an array of different contexts such as coping with stereotype threat (14), classroom presentations (15), exams (16), and laparoscopic surgery (17).
-Of particular interest to researchers are performance outcomes, and studies have shown that a challenge state is related to superior performance compared to a threat when approaching a motivated performance situation (18,19).
+For example, the Theory of Challenge and Threat States in Athletes (TCTSA [13]) was developed to understand athletes’ responses to a competition and the impact it has on performance outcomes through their cognitions, emotions, and physiological responses.
+Extending the BPSM by introducing three interrelated resource appraisals (i.e., self-efficacy, perceptions of control, and achievement goals), the TCTSA also outlined emotional states relating to challenge and threat by suggesting that positive emotions are typically associated with challenge, and negative emotions typically with a threat state [13].
+A growing body of research has adopted the BPSM and TCTSA frameworks to explore challenge and threat in an array of different contexts such as coping with stereotype threat [14], classroom presentations [15], exams [16], and laparoscopic surgery [17].
+Of particular interest to researchers are performance outcomes, and studies have shown that a challenge state is related to superior performance compared to a threat when approaching a motivated performance situation [18,19].
 However, challenge and threat theories such as the BPSM and the TCTSA have largely focused on egocentric appraisals of situational demands and resources, excluding socially derived perceptions.
-More recently, the TCTSA has been revised (TCTSA-R) (20) which re-evaluates the resources, specifically to consider the inclusion of social support.
+More recently, the TCTSA has been revised (TCTSA-R [20]) which re-evaluates the resources, specifically to consider the inclusion of social support.
 However, there is currently little empirical evidence examining this notion.

-It has been noted that the literature on stress and coping is dominated by individualistic approaches that have neglected the social aspects (21).
-Human beings are social mammals and have a need to belong (22), as well as a need to be competent and autonomous (23).
+It has been noted that the literature on stress and coping is dominated by individualistic approaches that have neglected the social aspects [21].
+Human beings are social mammals and have a need to belong [22], as well as a need to be competent and autonomous [23].
 Thus, it is necessary that social factors are considered when examining psychological stress.
 More recently, researchers’ have recognised the importance of social factors in the transactional stress process.
-A key social factor that can influence how a person manages stress is an individual’s perceptions of social support, which has reputed benefits to physical and psychological health (24).
+A key social factor that can influence how a person manages stress is an individual’s perceptions of social support, which has reputed benefits to physical and psychological health [24].

-Social support can be defined as “support accessible to an individual through social ties to other individuals, groups, and the larger community” (25 p.
-109).
-House (26) outlined social support as the functional content of relationships that can be determined by four broad categories of supportive behaviours or acts.
+Social support can be defined as “support accessible to an individual through social ties to other individuals, groups, and the larger community” [25 p.
+109].
+House [26] outlined social support as the functional content of relationships that can be determined by four broad categories of supportive behaviours or acts.
 These include emotional support (i.e., empathy), instrumental or tangible support, (i.e., provision of material aid) and appraisal support (i.e., provision of information that is useful for self-evaluation).
-There have been several variants of the type of social support although Cutrona and Russell (27) outlined the four which has received most agreement as being emotional, esteem, informational, and tangible support.
+There have been several variants of the type of social support although Cutrona and Russell [27] outlined the four which has received most agreement as being emotional, esteem, informational, and tangible support.
 Social support can also be regarded as verbal or non-verbal (i.e., nodding, smiling, eye contact) and separated into perceived and received categories.
-Perceived support refers to a person’s potential access to supportive resources and is independent of the actual reception of support (28), whereas, received support refers to actual support that a person receives (29,30).
+Perceived support refers to a person’s potential access to supportive resources and is independent of the actual reception of support [28], whereas, received support refers to actual support that a person receives [29,30].